AustinKelsay/vibe-boilerplate/docs/setup.md

 **Prompt:**
 ```
-We are building an AI-first codebase, which means it needs to be modular, scalable, and easy to understand.
+We are building an AI-first codebase that needs to be modular, scalable, and easy to understand.
 The file structure should be highly navigable, and the code should be well-organized and easy to read.

-All files should have descriptive names, an explanation of their contents at the top, and all functions should have proper commentation of their purpose and parameters (JSDoc, TSDoc, etc, whatever is appropriate).
+All files should have descriptive names, an explanation of their contents at the top, and all functions should have proper documentation (JSDoc, TSDoc, etc).
 To maximize compatibility with modern AI tools, files should not exceed 500 lines.

-Use @tech-stack.md, @user-flow.md, @project-overview.md, @ui-rules.md, and @theme-rules.md to put together a new file called `project-rules.md`, which touches on our project's directory structure, file naming conventions, and any other rules we need to follow.
+Use @tech-stack.md, @user-flow.md, @project-overview.md, and @design-rules.md to create `project-rules.md`, covering:
+- Directory structure and file naming conventions
+- Code organization and documentation standards
+- Development workflow and best practices
 ```

 ## Phase 4: Development Planning